A Cheating Spouse - How an Emotional Affair Starts

 What An Emotional Affair Can Look Like

-Here's a common scenario for a cheating spouse and how an emotional affair starts.
-This story is from the article "Could You Be Having an Emotional Affair? by Gail Saltz, published in The Oprah Magazine.
+Below is a common scenario for a cheating spouse and how an emotional affair starts.
+This story is from the article "Could You Be Having an Emotional Affair?" by Gail Saltz, published in The Oprah Magazine.
 As you read this story, think about how susceptible you might be to becoming a cheating spouse [emphasis added].

 A client I'll call Sharon knew that something was missing in her marriage.
 She and Robert used to be passionate about each other, she said, but after 12 years and two children, she felt removed.
 Robert never asked her about work or what she was worried about or felt like doing.
 She was no longer attracted to him, and they rarely spent time alone together.
 Instead, she threw her energy into raising the children and her job as a paralegal.
 Life had become bland.